silverjosh90/hotGifFire/README.md

 A simple node app that will connect to your Jenkins project using your username and API key.
 The app then opens a browser window displaying a giphy representing the current build status.

-# To Run via Commandline:
+# To Run via Command-line:
 Type this into your command line and put in your information for the username, api key, and jenkins url.

 ```